-Ms Pazzi is the internal point of reference for all teachers and families for all types of special educational needs.
-It is then up to her to get the school's external school psychologist involved on specific cases following the procedure detailed below.
+The SEN coordinator is the internal point of reference and port of call for all teachers and families for all types of special educational needs.
+Under her supervision the school psychologist might be involved on specific cases following the procedure detailed below.